Datura wrightii: Taxonomy

 German botanist Eduard August von Regel described the species in 1859 from material collected in Texas by botanist Charles Wright, and named it after him.
-The correct spelling since is with one "i", per ICN article 60C.2.

 The scientific name has frequently been given as Datura meteloides Dunal, but this name is actually a synonym of D. innoxia Mill., a Mexican plant with a narrower flower having 10 rather than five "teeth" at the rim.

 Common names in the US include "sacred thorn-apple" or "hairy thornapple", and sometimes "western Jimson weed" because of its resemblance to Datura stramonium due to both species having toothed leaves.
 Anglophone settlers in California often called it "Indian whiskey" because of its ritual intoxicating use by many tribes; the name "sacred datura" has the same origin.
 Other common names include "Indian apple", "California jimson weed" and "nightshade" (not to be confused with Solanum).
 The Tongva call it manit and the Chumash momoy.
 In Mexico, people call this and similar species tolguacha. or toloache.

 Description

 It is a vigorous herbaceous perennial that grows 30 cm to 1.5 m tall and wide.
 The leaves are broad and rounded at the base, tapering to a point, often with wavy margins.
 The flowers are the most striking feature, being sweetly fragrant white trumpets up to 20 cm long, sometimes tinted purple, especially at the margin.
 Five narrow points are spaced symmetrically around the rim.
 The plants often can be seen as a ground vine in habit, growing close to the ground and spreading in a very exposed environment with full direct sunlight (cleared roadside).
-D. Wrightii, blooms from April through October.
+D. wrightii, blooms from April through October.
 In clear weather, flowers open in the morning and evening and close during the heat of the day (depending on water availability); in cloudy weather, they may open earlier and last longer.

 The seeds are borne in a spiny, globular capsule 3 to 4 cm in diameter, which opens when fully ripe.

+In Europe D. wrightii has often been confused with Datura innoxia as both are hairy with hanging spined fruits.
+They can be differentiated by the hairs on the stems and stalks, which for D. wrightii are densely appressed (visually and in photos this makes the stems look near-uniformly dull) and for D. innoxia projecting (making the stems dull at the edges and brighter, greener or shiny along the centre where the hairs project toward the eye).
+The flowers of D. wrightii are larger (14-26 cm) and have 5 cusps, with stigmas above the anthers often exserted, vs. D. innoxia smaller (12-16 cm) with often 10 cusps and stigmas below the anthers.